benyakirten/benyakir-writes/README.md

 > 3. Added in those buttons to the themes so you don't have to drag and drop to interact with them.
 But you can do that too.
 Please.
 Just try it.
 > 4. Added some accessibility tests.
 What's really annoying is finding the ONE tabbable element that's supposed to be hidden.
 > 5. I'm sorry.
 I'm not adding unit tests for right now.
 It's really close to New Year's, and I have to admit I hate writing unit tests., especially for components.
 I plan on adding them in the coming weeks, but right now I've got interviews and celebrating with my family on my mind.
+* 12/31/2021 (later):
+> 1. I accidentally disabled some accessibility tests.
+I enabled them.
+Oh, and I disabled one accessibility test that was failing on pull requests but not pushes and not on my computer.
+It's on blog pages when I change the category, and I am suspecting that for some reason the GH Action on pull requests isn't building out the data correctly.
+But I can't figure that one out right now, and so I'll just disable it until I have the time to run a 10 minute check every time I want to see if it's working.
+> 2. I added in unit tests for the hooks and the new utils.
+If it isn't clear, I usually don't like writing unit tests for components.
+But it's by far the best way to test certain functionality.
+The life of a programmer!